mralc/docusaurus/docs/Pulumi/Overview.md

 ![Pull Resource Information](pullresource.png)

-We are pull the hostpool key for AVD using the [getHostPoolRegistrationToken](getHostPoolRegistrationToken) fucntion.
-We create a new "Hostpoolkey" object, provide the required details (`HostPoolName`,`ResourceGroupName
+We pull the host pool key for AVD using the [getHostPoolRegistrationToken](https://www.pulumi.com/registry/packages/azure-native/api-docs/desktopvirtualization/gethostpoolregistrationtoken/) function.
+We create a new `Hostpoolkey` object and provide the required details (`HostPoolName`, `ResourceGroupName`).

-`)
-We can use `Hostpoolkey` is are code is we need rerfence the Hostpoolkey. `Hostpoolkey` will have a number of vaules added to it.
-So you can reference it i.e `Hostpoolkey.Token`
+We can use `Hostpoolkey` in our code whenever we need to reference the host pool key. `Hostpoolkey` will have several values added to it, so you can reference it, e.g., `Hostpoolkey.Token`.

- Some time as thing on genrarted on the fly and the C# does know what vaules to access in the object so you have use the exampe display up where we difine `Hostpoolkey.Apply(x => x.Token)`
+Sometimes, as things are generated on the fly, C# might not know what values to access in the object.
+In such cases, you can use the example displayed above where we define `Hostpoolkey.Apply(x => x.Token)`.